 When a sudden injury occurs to the balance organs on one side, the patient may feel very sick for hours to a few days with vertigo (a spinning feeling), lightheadedness (dizziness), and unsteadiness, often accompanied by sweating, nausea, and vomiting.
-This is because the spatial orientation signals sent to the brain from both ears are no longer equal and opposite, and the brain interprets the difference as constant movement.
+This is because the spatial orientation signals being sent to the brain from both ears are no longer equal and opposite, and the brain interprets the difference as constant movement.

-Researchers theorize that after this initial period, the brain recognizes that the signals being received from the ears are incorrect and turns the signals down through a process called the cerebellar clamp.
+Researchers theorize that after this initial period, the brain recognizes that the signals being received from the ears are incorrect and turns the signals off through a process called the cerebellar clamp.
 When the clamp is in place, the vertigo and much of the sick feelings improve.
-However, the patient feels unsteady while standing, because the vestibular signals normally used to maintain balance have been reduced.
-The patient may also report disorientation or blurred vision during head movements because the VOR no longer functions properly.
-In addition to the vestibular system, proprioception (the sensors in the muscles, joints and at the bottom of the feet) and vision provides information that is necessary for maintaining balance.
+However, the patient feels unsteady while standing, because the vestibular signals normally used to maintain balance have been turned off.

+The patient may also report dizziness or blurred vision with head movements because the VOR no longer functions properly.
+Information provided by proprioception (the sense of pressure at the bottom of the feet) and vision is part of the natural process of maintaining balance.
 So without vestibular input, the patient can still walk but will feel unsteady and may fall in the dark or on soft or bumpy surfaces such as a thickly carpeted floor, grass lawn, or gravel path.